 Fruit at dinnertime can be bad for you if you pick heavy, sugary or processed fruit.
 The latter means that all its nutrients are gone.

 - One recommendation: baked apples are a great choice with dinner.

 - Papayas and pears are also excellent.

-- Bananas–not too ripe though–are fantastic for one specific reason: they contain tryptophan, an amino acid that will help you get a good night’s sleep.
+- Bananas that are not too ripe though are fantastic for one specific reason: they contain tryptophan, an amino acid that will help you get a good night’s sleep.

 - A tasty option is gelatin, a good idea to have two or three times a week at dinner.

-To conclude, these 5 ideas are easy to apply and will help you out, not just with watching your weight, but also with taking care of yourself by creating good habits.
+In conclusion, these 5 dinner changes are easy to apply and will help you out, not just with watching your weight, but also with taking care of yourself by creating good habits.

 Are you ready to put them into practice today?